ichireisan/DS-and-Algos/README.md

 ---

 ### Stack
-&emsp; &emsp; aka LIFO, is a collection where a data element is added or removed only from the top of the list.
+&emsp; &emsp; aka LIFO, is a collection where a data element is added or removed from only one side of the structure.
+&emsp; &emsp; This side is called the Head.
+The Node immediately next to head is called next from head's context.

 <table>